89luca89/terrible/README.md

 ## Compatibility

-Actually the playbook supports the most common 4 OS families for the Guests:
+At this time the playbook supports the most common 4 OS families for the Guests:

 * Alpine
 * RedHat